ghc/ghc/docs/users_guide/safe_haskell.rst

     runMe :: RIO ()
     runMe = ...

-Before going into the Safe Haskell details, lets point out some of the reasons this security mechanism would fail without Safe Haskell:
+Before going into the Safe Haskell details, let's point out some of the reasons this security mechanism would fail without Safe Haskell:

 - The design attempts to restrict the operations that ``Danger`` can perform by